NATO open door policy: Turkey's opposition to Finnish and Swedish accession bids

 In May 2022, Turkey announced that while fully supporting NATO's open door policy, it opposed the memberships of Finland and Sweden for allegedly supporting terrorism.
-On May 18, 2022, Turkey blocked the start of accession negotiations for Finland and Sweden to NATO.
-On June 28, 2022, during the NATO summit in Madrid, a tripartite memorandum was signed between Finland, Sweden and Turkey, paving the way for accession negotiations with Finland and Sweden to join NATO.
+On 18 May 2022, Turkey blocked the start of accession negotiations for Finland and Sweden to NATO.
+On 28 June 2022, during the NATO summit in Madrid, a tripartite memorandum was signed between Finland, Sweden and Turkey, paving the way for accession negotiations with Finland and Sweden to join NATO.
 On the same day, Turkey agreed to support the accession bids of Finland and Sweden to NATO.
-On March 17, 2023, Turkey withdrew its opposition to Finnish accession to NATO, enabling Finland to become the 31st NATO member state on April 4, 2023.
-On July 10, 2023, Turkey withdrew its opposition to Swedish accession to NATO, enabling Sweden to become the 32nd NATO member state on March 7, 2024.
+On 17 March 2023, Turkey withdrew its opposition to Finnish accession to NATO, enabling Finland to become the 31st NATO member state on 4 April 2023.
+On 10 July 2023, Turkey withdrew its opposition to Swedish accession to NATO, enabling Sweden to become the 32nd NATO member state on 7 March 2024.